wireshrink/RECONMTL-2017/README.md

 ## What are the rules ?

-1. The main goal is to write an application which will unseal(decrypt) the movies sealed with the SGX enclave or extract its secrets.
+1. The main goal is to write an application which will unseal(decrypt) the movies sealed with the SGX enclave or extract its other secrets.
    There are at least 5 different ways to do that.
 2. You can use EnclaveTest project as a template for that.

+##  Please let me know about your progress.
+You can find my e-mail in the presentation in the docs folder.
+##  Good luck.